Motivated by heart rate monitors, PE students up their effort

 “It’s a really strong motivator and it’s something that pushes the students,” said Crestview PE teacher Chris Amundson.
 “It becomes an internal motivation, an intrinsic motivation.”

-Crestview is part of a West Des Moines Public Schools initiative to introduce the adidas Zone for IHT Spirit wrist heart rate monitors and the IHT Spirit System Assessment Measures software platform in classes this year.
+Crestview is part of a West Des Moines Public Schools initiative to introduce the IHT Zone wrist heart rate monitors and the IHT Spirit System Assessment Measures software platform in classes this year.
 Students began wearing the heart rate monitors regularly in August, and Amundson said students now look forward to working hard in PE class.

 “Students are loving the Zones,” Amundson said on Jan.
 17. “They get mad at me if they come in the gym and the Zones aren’t set up and ready for them to use.
 They are mad that they have to go and do something else first before they can put them on.
 It’s just kind of normal for them to use the Zones.”